Guidance

 Scope

-1. This protocol deals with communications in relation to the International Health Regulations (IHR) 2005:
+1. This protocol deals with the communications of the National Focal Point (NFP) in relation to the International Health Regulations (IHR) 2005:

 • for specific IHR purposes only, including Freedom of Information requests about those IHR purposes – it does not deal with communications with health bodies, the media or the public more generally, or with case or event management

-• between certain bodies (for example the UK Heath Security Agency (UKHSA), the Department of Health and Social Care (DHSC), the devolved administrations (DAs), the UK’s overseas territories (OTs) and Crown Dependencies (CDs), and the World Health Organization (WHO)), not within those bodies
+• between certain bodies (for example the UK Heath Security Agency (UKHSA), the Department of Health and Social Care (DHSC), the devolved administrations (DAs), the UK Overseas Territories (OTs) and Crown Dependencies (CDs), and the World Health Organization (WHO)), not within those bodies.

 Introduction

-2. The International Health Regulations are a legally binding international instrument to “prevent, protect against, control and provide a public health response to the international spread of disease in ways that are commensurate with and restricted to public health risks, and which avoid unnecessary interference with international trade and traffic”.
+2. The IHR are a legally binding international instrument designed to “prevent, protect against, control and provide a public health response to the international spread of disease in ways that are commensurate with and restricted to public health risks, and which avoid unnecessary interference with international traffic and trade”.
+The UK Government have accepted the amendments to the IHR, which were agreed by countries at the World Health Assembly on 1 June 2024.
+The amendments are reflected in this protocol.

-4. The IHR 2005 define a list of diseases that must always be reported to WHO.
+3. The IHR define a list of diseases that must always be notified to WHO.
 These are:

 • smallpox